 Because Life Time Fitness is a family-friendly place, there are a lot of kids at the facility.
 At some locations, members have complained that the staff doesn’t keep children contained and allows them to run around the gym floor and saunas.

-I’ve also heard complaints that Life Time Fitness will frequently close some of its amenities without giving members a heads up first.
+I’ve also heard complaints that Life Time Fitness will frequently close some of its amenities without informing members ahead of time.

 Alternatives to Life Time Fitness

 As beautiful as Life Time Fitness is, it’s not the right gym for everyone.
-Below is a list of other gyms to consider if you can’t afford Life Time Fitness or don’t have one near you.
+Below is a list of other gyms to consider if the Life Time Fitness cost is out of your budget or you don’t have one near you.